josephokwuchukwu/POC_coverage_NG/README.md

 - Enable integration of additional datasets (e.g., sales performance, population density, customer demographics) for deeper insights.

 - Build a scalable framework for future predictive analytics, territory optimization, and growth modelling.

+# Processes Followed in the Analysis📄
+## Environment Setup

+1. Installed necessary Python libraries (Folium, Pandas, Seaborn) using CMD.

+2. Data Preparation

+3. Loaded the dataset containing State names, Latitude, and Longitude.

+4. Cleaned and validated the data to ensure completeness and accuracy.

+5. Map Creation

+6. Imported required libraries (Folium and Folium.plugins).

+7. Created a base Folium map centred over Nigeria.

+8. Heatmap Generation

+9. Structured the dataset into the required format (Latitude and Longitude points).

+10. Added a HeatMap layer to visualize coverage density, adjusting radius, blur, and opacity for clarity.

+11. Labeling States

+12. Added State names as map markers with tooltips to show location names when hovered.

+13. Visualization

+14. Displayed the interactive map inside the notebook.

+15. Exported and saved the map as an HTML file for easy sharing and presentation.